collabnix/dockerlabs/beginners/components/server_client.md

 *Image courtesy: https://www.xenonstack.com/blog/docker-application-solutions/*

 # Docker Server
-Docker as we all know by does all things contatiners.
-It provides a container runtime, It is manages contianer storage, networks, image builds and many other services.
+Docker as we all know by does all things containers.
+It provides a container runtime, It is manages containers storage, networks, image builds and many other services.
 No doubt it requries compute power to perform all these tasks.
 Docker server is nothing but a compute instance (VM, Personal Computer etc.) which is responsible for runing docker daemon process which in turn manages all the services provided by docker.

 # Docker client